toomanycats/toomanycats.github.io/_posts/2016-10-09-scientific-programming-inputs-and-outputs.md

 {% endhighlight %}

 ## SQLITE
+I mentioned SQLITE above.
+I'm somewhat new to SQL and databases and I've found that SQLITE3 is very easy to get going.
+The DB is a file that can be checked into source control and / or shared with co-workers.
+No need to wait on a DBA for prototyping.

 I like SqliteStudio I like to use a GUI studio for SQLITE, SqliteStudio is great;[http://sqlitestudio.pl/](SqliteStudio) It's not in the Debian or RHEL repos, but it is a standalone executable so there's no installation, but untar